 Please read our report on the UK government and media.

 Funded by / Ownership

-The Times and Sunday Times is owned by News UK (News Corp UK & Ireland Limited), which is owned by American News Corp.
-The owner and Executive Chairman of News Corp is Rupert Murdoch.
+The Times and Sunday Times is owned by News UK (News Corp UK & Ireland Limited), which American News Corp owns.
+The owner and Executive Chairman of News Corp are Rupert Murdoch.
 Revenue is derived from advertising and subscription fees.

-In 2020, Reporters Without Borders ranked UK 35th out of 180 in their Press Freedom Index.
+In 2020, Reporters Without Borders ranked the UK 35th out of 180 in their Press Freedom Index.

-During the Brexit referendum, The Times was pro-remain, but after the referendum, they were backing Theresa May’s exit deal.
+During the Brexit referendum, The Times was pro-remain, but they were backing Theresa May’s exit deal after the referendum.

-Currently, Theresa May is the Prime Minister, however, as of June 7 she resigned as leader of the Conservative Party.
+Currently, Theresa May is the Prime Minister; however, as of June 7, she resigned as leader of the Conservative Party.
 Currently, there is an ongoing contest to decide who will be the party leader and consequently the new prime minister.
-As of the time of this analysis, there is an ongoing contest within the party, with Boris Johnson being the front runner against Secretary of State Jeremy Hunt.
+As of this analysis, there is an ongoing contest within the party, with Boris Johnson being the front runner against Secretary of State Jeremy Hunt.
 The winner will become the next Conservative leader and prime minister by the end of July 2019.